 SLEEP SO YOUR BODY CAN REGENERATE

 Lack of sleep is a common but often overlooked contributor to urinary ailments.
-Here’s the thing: While you sleep, your body repairs itself from the wears of the day.
+Here’s the thing: While you sleep, your body repairs itself from the wear of the day.
 As adults, sleep improves overall health and urology facts including our brain function, which plays a key role in telling the body when to release urine and waste.
 Research also has linked sleep deprivation to erectile dysfunction and low testosterone levels.

 New Year, New You.”
 This is a phrase used often around this time of year.
 With the beginning of a new calendar year, many people choose to make goals to improve their lives and their health and execute urology facts over the coming months.
 What many people fail to realize, however, is that sometimes these resolutions do more harm than good.
 Here are four ways your new year’s health initiatives and urology facts could actually damage your health.

-- You over exercise without proper hydration.
+1. You over-exercise without proper hydration.

 Exercising is a wonderful way to care for your body and improve your health.
-Unfortunately, many people don’t understand the full toll working out can take on your body if you don’t already exercise regularly.
+Unfortunately, many people don’t understand the full toll working out can take on your body if you don’t already exercise regularly

 2. You work out in too-tight clothing.